Language:

 Recording Quality:

-By default, for IP camera you can record the video at a bit rate of 248 Kbps (High).
-You can choose the bit rate as 75, 123, 248 or 500 kbps.
-Record your USB videos at a bit rate of 500 kbps, by default.
-For USB select the bit rate as 248, 500, 700 or 1000kbps.
+By default, for IP camera you can record the video at a bit rate of 225 Kbps (Medium).
+You can choose the bit rate as 75, 150, 225, 300, 375, 450, or 525kbps.
+Your USB videos are recorded at a bit rate of 700 kbps by default.
+For USB select the bit rate as 500, 600, 700, 850, 1000, 1125 or 1250kbps.
 The quality of recording depends on the bit rate you select.
-High bit rates result in clear and sharp recordings, but a large file size.
-Low bit rates result in small file size, but the quality may be reduced.
-Generally, you should use high bit rates with high resolution images and high frame rates.
-With low-resolution video and low frame rates, low bit rates may be more acceptable.
+High bit rates result in clear and sharp recordings, but large file sizes.
+Low bit rates give small file size recordings, but the quality may be reduced.
+Generally, you should use high bit rates with high resolution cameras and high frame rates.
+When you have a low-resolution camera and low frame rates, using lower bit rates will give acceptable recordings.

 The video recordings are saved with the camera name as the prefix.
 You can pick a meaningful prefix that helps you identify the files, such as "Storeroom" or "FrontHall".
 The Date and Time of the video is appended to the file name automatically.